almeida-silas/tests-jest/README.md

 ## Features
 [//]: # (Add the features of your project here:)
-This app features all the latest tools and practices in mobile development!
+This app features all the latest tools and practices in client and development!

 - **Node Js** — A web framework for Node Js.